programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 [Slapin and Proksch](https://onlinelibrary.wiley.com/doi/10.1111/j.1540-5907.2008.00338.x) (2008) first proposed the Wordfish model as an advancement over previous text-scaling methodologies.[^8] They use Wordfish to estimate the ideological positions of German political parties around the turn of the century.

-The Wordfish model assigns two parameters to each word used in the corpus studied (`beta` and `psi`), and a similar two to each document (`alpha` and `theta`).
+According to Slapin and Proksch, Wordfish assigns two parameters to each word used in the corpus studied (`beta` and `psi`), and a similar two to each document (`alpha` and `theta`).
 The convention is to assign ideological polarity along the horizontal axis using the variables `beta` (for features) and `theta` (for documents).
 The vertical axis reflects a ‘fixed effect’ - `psi` (for features) and `alpha` (for documents).
 In ‘word level’ visualizations, the fixed effect `psi` is each word’s relative frequency, used to show dispersion across the corpus object.
 In ‘document level’ visualizations, the fixed effect `alpha` is a value representing the relative length of each document.

 Very rare words and very short comments (documents) contain relatively little useful information, and their inclusion can be detrimental to the overall model.
 The preprocessing steps we share eliminate very short comments.
 However, you will likely see, and can confidently eliminate, additional highly infrequent words (those with very negative `psi` values) following initial model results.